OpusFSI Flight Simulator Interface for and

 Run the simulator and load the

-flights on the server and all client systems.
+flights on the server and all client systems (or just the client system you wish to test and set up).
 Your aircraft can be sat at an airport

 before starting the test, alternatively you may conduct the test with